SDC-MagicShoes/similar-products-carousel/README.md

 ### similar-products-carousel
-module for displaying similar products in nike air jordan clone
+Module for displaying similar products in nike air jordan clone This fork revamps the backend database for the original module

 # USAGE
 click left and right arrows to adjust position of carousel.